michaelfolkson/bitcoinops.github.io/_includes/templates/compatibility-page.md

 **Tested on**: *{{tested.date}}*

-An unconfirmed transaction can be replaced by another version of the same transaction that spends the same inputs.
+**What is Replace-by-Fee (RBF)?** An unconfirmed transaction can be replaced by another version of the same transaction that spends the same inputs.
 Most full nodes support this if the earlier transaction enables [BIP125](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki) signaling and the replacement transaction increases the amount of fee paid.
 In terms of